Patient Care Transfer Techniques

 10. Patients may use slide boards for more effortless transfer.

 11. When the patient transfers back to the bed from the wheelchair, the safest sequence of actions is positioning the chair at a 45-degree angle to the bed, locking the brakes, raising the footplates, and rotating the leg rests outward.
-Only after the correct sequence is performed can the patients scoot to the front of the wheelchair.
+Only after the correct sequence is performed can the patient scoot to the front of the wheelchair.
 When the patient scoots forward, the body is positioned over the feet.
-This will allow the patient to stand more easily.
+This allows the patient to stand more easily.
 Leaning forward or grasping the edge of the bed is likely to cause the wheelchair to tip forward.
-Assistance can be given to block the person's knees to provide additional support.
+Assistance can be given to block the person's knees to provide additional support.[6][7][8][9]

 1. A transfer belt is placed around the patient’s hips/buttocks.

-2. The wheelchair is placed as close to the bed, and brakes are applied.
+2. The wheelchair is placed close to the bed, and brakes are applied.
 The armrest is removed, and the footrests must be swung away.
 The patient of the assistant places the sliding transfer board under the patient's buttock/leg.
-Placing the sliding transfer board under the patient's buttock/leg will prevent the patient from falling off the board.
+Placing the sliding transfer board under the patient's buttock/leg prevents the patient from falling off the board.
 Fingers should not be under the board to avoid pinching the fingers.

 3. The slide board should extend the distance between the bed and the wheelchair.

-4. The assistant places one knee between the patient’s knees and the other knee near the wheelchair's front, close to the other surface.
+4. The assistant places one knee between the patient’s knees and the other near the wheelchair's front, close to the other surface.

 5. The assistant holds the transfer belt and slowly slides the patient across the board.